lightning/bolts/02-peer-protocol.md

 Once shutdown is complete and the channel is empty of HTLCs, the final current commitment transactions will have no HTLCs, and closing fee negotiation begins.
-The funder chooses a fee it thinks is fair, and signs the close transaction with the `scriptpubkey` fields from the `shutdown` messages (along with its chosen fee) and sends the signature;
+The funder chooses a fee it thinks is fair, and signs the closing transaction with the `scriptpubkey` fields from the `shutdown` messages (along with its chosen fee) and sends the signature;
 the other node then replies similarly, using a fee it thinks is fair.
 This exchange continues until both agree on the same fee or when one side fails